 So, about this turkey meatloaf: it’s a knock-out.
 I try to test recipes at least a few times before posting them.
 But this recipe I’ve made dozens of times and, if I may be bold, have tweaked it to perfection.
-I typically serve it with Mashed Red Potatoes and a simple side like Iceberg Wedge Salad or Roasted Broccoli and Cauliflower.
+I typically serve it with Mashed Red Potatoes or Brioche Rolls and a simple side like Iceberg Wedge Salad or Arugula Salad.

 And if you’re lucky enough to have leftovers, it’s even better the next day on a sandwich with gobs of mayonnaise. and chips. and a beer.

 Step 1: Preheat oven to 325˚F. To a large bowl add: beaten eggs, ketchup, Italian seasoning, salt and pepper, onion, mushrooms, rolled oats and parsley; stir to combine.
 Mix in ground turkey with your hands until just combined.
 Transfer mixture to loaf pan, press to fill pan and spread top into an even layer with a spatula.

 Step 2: Bake 1 to 1 1/4 hours until the internal temperature reaches 160˚F. Remove from oven and let rest for 5 to 10 minutes before serving.
 Slice and serve.